truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/PermissionsSCALE.md

 ### Configuring an ACL Preset (NFSv4 ACL)
 {{< hint warning >}}
-WARNING: Changing the ACL type affects how TrueNAS writes and reads on-disk ZFS ACL.
+Warning: Changing the ACL type affects how TrueNAS writes and reads on-disk ZFS ACL.

 When the ACL type changes from POSIX to NFSv4, internal ZFS ACLs do not migrate by default, and access ACLs encoded in posix1e extended attributes convert to native ZFS ACLs.